jaspervdj/patat/README.md

 ### Transitions

-`patat` supports transitions in between slides.
+Version 0.10 and later support transitions in between slides.
 A relatively fast terminal emulator (e.g. [Alacritty], [Kitty], [iTerm2]) is suggested when enabling this, to avoid too much flickering -- some flickering is unavoidable since we redraw the entire screen on each frame.

 ```yaml
 patat: